Kraftsman1/Kraftsman1/README.md

 ## Hallo Welt 👋.

-I'm a FrontEnd Developer and Avid Gamer currently working at <localhost>.
+I'm a Developer and Avid Gamer currently working at <localhost>.
 I'm passionate about Code and Tech.
 Oh and don't forget good Pizza.

 - 🔭 I’m currently working on some random stuff.
 - 🌱 I’m currently learning Silverstripe PHP Framework.